timofeysie/redux-typescript-example/README.md

 [The official testing library docs](https://testing-library.com/docs/example-react-router/) for the router show how to use the MemoryRouter which allows us to manually control the router history.

-Testing a route looks like this:
+Testing a route in App.test.tsx looks like this:

 ```ts
 import { render, screen } from "@testing-library/react"